-The budget numbers appearing in the above statement are those published in the 2022-23 Budget Papers.
+The budget numbers appearing in the above statement are those published in the 2023-24 Budget Papers.

-'Burley Griffin Agency' Statement of Assets and Liabilities on Behalf of the Territory As at 30 June 2023
+'Burley Griffin Agency' Statement of Assets and Liabilities on Behalf of the Territory As at 30 June 2024

+As at 30 Ju ne 2024

-Reference Note No. Actual 2023 \$'000 Original Budget 2023 \$'000 Actual 2022 \$'000
+Reference Note No. Actual 2024 \$'000 Original Budget 2024 \$'000 Actual 2023 \$'000

-Current Assets 9 000 Ŷ 000 9 000
+Current Assets

-AASB 1050.7(c) Cash and Investments-Cash Equivalents 46
+AASB 1050.7(c) Cash and Cash Equivalents Investments 46

-AASB 1050.7(c) Receivables 40
+AASB 1050.7(c) Receivables 47

 AASB 1050.7(c) Other Assets 48

 Total Current Assets

 Total Assets

 Current Liabilities

 AASB 1050.7(d) Payables 49

 AASB 1050.7(d) Other Provisions 50

-AASB 1050.7(d) Other Liabilities 51
+AASB-1050.7(d) Other Liabilities 51

 Total Current Liabilities

 Total Liabilities

 Net Assets

 Equity

 Accumulated Funds

 Total Equity

-The above Statement of Assets and Liabilities on Behalf of the Territory is to be read in conjunction with the accompanying notes.
+The above Statement of Assets and Liabilities or accompanying notes. n Behalf of the Terri tory is to be re ead in conjunctio n with the

-Commentary - Statement of Ass ets and Liabil ities on Be half of the
+Commentary - Statement of Assets and Liabilities on Behalf of the Territory

-Territory

-ACT Disclosure Policy Agencies must include an Accumulated Funds line Territory regardless of whether there are figures aga Total Equity line in the Statement of Assets and Lia figures against them. ainst it.
-Agencies mus t also include th e Net Assets total l line and the
+Agencies must include an Accumulated Funds line item in the Statement of Assets and Liabilities on Behalf of the Territory regardless of whether there are figures against it.
+Agencies must also include the Net Assets total line and the Total Equity line in the Statement of Assets and Liabilities on Behalf of the Territory regardless of whether there are figures against them.

-ACT Disclosure Policy Agencies include this statement in order to prese Administered Items.
-For ease of comparison to the This statement is not intended to be a Balance She Balance Sheet would. budget, it is ACT Dise closure Policy th hat Equity items a are included.
+Agencies include this statement in order to present administered assets and liabilities as required by AASB 1050 Administered Items.
+For ease of comparison to the budget, it is ACT Disclosure Policy that Equity items are included.
+This statement is not intended to be a Balance Sheet and therefore does not meet all disclosure requirements that a Balance Sheet would.

-Agencies that have fair valued Territorial Property, included in the Equity section of the table above.
-Plant and Equipment may have an As set Revaluation S urplus to be
+Agencies that have fair valued Territorial Property, Plant and Equipment may have an Asset Revaluation Surplus to be included in the Equity section of the table above.

-The budget numbers appearing in the above Statement are those published in the 2022-23 Budget Papers.
+The budget numbers appearing in the above Statement are those published in the 2023-24 Budget Papers.

-'Burley Griffin Agency' Statement of Changes in Equity on Behalf of the Territory For the Year Ended 30 June 2023
+'Burley Griffin Agency' Statement of Changes in Equity on Behalf of the Territory For the Year Ended 30 June 2024

-Reference Ac cumulated Total

-Note No. Funds Actual 2023 \$'000 Equity Actual 2023 \$'000 Origina Budget 2023 \$'000
+Reference Note No. cumulated Funds Actual 2024 \$'000 Total Equity Actual 2024 \$'000 Original Budget 2024 \$'000

-Balance at 1 July 2022
+Balance at 1 July 2023

 Comprehensive Income

 AASB 101.106(d)(i) Operating Result

-Other Comprehensive Result Income
+Other Comprehensive Result

-AASB 101.106(a) Total Comprehensive Result Income
+AASB 101.106(a) Total Comprehensive Result

 Transfers to/(from) reserves

 Transactions Involving Owners Affecting Accumulated Funds

 Capital Injections

 Capital (Distributions)

-Net Assets transferred in as part of a Administrative Restructure 52
+Net Assets transferred in as part of a Administrative Restructure 52 51

-Net Assets transferred out as part of a Administrative Restructure 52
+Net Assets transferred out as part of a Administrative Restructure 52 51

 Total Transactions Involving Owners Affecting Accumulated Funds -

-Balance at 30 June 2023 -
+Balance at 30 June 2024 - -

-The above Statement of Changes in Equity on Debalf of the Territor
+The above Statement of Changes in Equity on Behalf of the Territonotes. ry is to be re ead in conjunct tion with the ac companying